Rakni's Mound: Description and location

 The mound is 77 metres in diameter and over 15 metres in height, the largest in Scandinavia.
 Carbon-14 dating in 1956-57 (the first use of the technique in Norway) dated its construction to the Migration Age, between 440 and 625.
 Later research has refined this to the mid-6th century, probably between 533 and 551.

 It is located next to a small lake or pond near where the old road from Lake Mjøsa to Oslo and the road to Nannestad meet, probably the centre of an ancient chiefdom.
 The farm, which is mentioned in records from the Middle Ages, is called Ljøgodt from Ljoðgata (Old Norse for "main track"); another nearby farm, also mentioned in medieval sources, is called Haugen (from Old Norse haugr "hill; mound") after the mound.
-The great mound was surrounded by smaller, later burials until the early twentieth century; aerial photographs show the outlines of more than 30 now effaced mounds, and archaeological digs have dated burials between the 7th century and the Viking Age.
+The great mound was surrounded by smaller, later burials until the early twentieth century; aerial photographs show the outlines of more than 30 now effaced mounds, and archaeological excavations have dated burials between the 7th century and the Viking Age.
 They were mostly simple cremations with few grave goods, and three are in the trench around the mound itself.